johnt84/GrpcGenerator/README.md

 }
 ```

 Notice that the interface is decorated with the `[GrpcService]` attribute.
-That's so the GrpcWizard can tell which members of the service are relevant.
+That's so the **GrpcWizard** can tell which members of the service are relevant.

-Here's a simple implementation of `IPeopleService` for the sake of demonstration.
+Next, we create an implementation of `IPeopleService`.
 Note that the service must ALSO be decorated with the `[GrpcService]` attribute.

 ```c#
 [GrpcService]